awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

         SourceIdentifier: INCOMING_SSH_DISABLED
 ```

-## Enable MFA for the Root User<a name="enable-root-mfa"></a>
+## Detect Whether MFA for the Root User is Enabled<a name="enable-root-mfa"></a>

 This guardrail detects whether multi\-factor authentication \(MFA\) is enabled for the root user of the management account\.
-MFA reduces vulnerability risks from weak authentication by adding an extra authentication code on top of a user name and password\.
+MFA reduces vulnerability risks from weak authentication by requiring an additional authentication code after the user name and password are successful\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.